An elementary introduction to information geometry: Conclusion: Summary, historical background, and perspectives

-In the 1960's, Nikolai Chentsov (also commonly written {\v{C}}encov) studied the algebraic category of all statistical decision rules with its induced geometric structures: Namely, the expected $\alpha$-geometries (``equivalent differential geometry'') and the dually flat manifolds (``Nonsymmetric Pythagorean geometry'' of the exponential families with respect to the Kullback-Leibler divergence).
-In the preface of the english translation of his 1972's russia monograph~\cite{Chentsov-1982}, the field of investigation is defined as ``geometrical statistics.''
+In the 1960's, Nikolai Chentsov (also commonly written {\v{C}}encov) studied the algebraic category of all statistical decision rules with its induced geometric structures: Namely, the $\alpha$-geometries (``equivalent differential geometry'') and the dually flat manifolds (``Nonsymmetric Pythagorean geometry'' of the exponential families with respect to the Kullback-Leibler divergence).
+In the preface of the english translation of his 1972's russian monograph~\cite{Chentsov-1982}, the field of investigation is defined as ``geometrical statistics.''
 However in the original Russian monograph, Chentsov used the russian term {\em geometrostatistics}.
-The geometrostatistics term was allegedly coined\footnote{We thank Professor Alexander Holevo for email correspondences on this matter.} by Andrey Kolmogorov to define the field of differential geometry of statistical models.
-In the monograph of Chentsov, the Fisher information metric is shown to be the unique metric tensor (up to a scaling factor) yielding statistical invariance under Markov morphisms (see~\cite{Campbell-1986} for a simpler proof that generalizes to positive measures).
+According to Professor Alexander Holevo, the geometrostatistics term was coined by Andrey Kolmogorov to define the field of differential geometry of statistical models.
+In the monograph of Chentsov~\cite{Chentsov-1982}, the Fisher information metric is shown to be the unique metric tensor (up to a scaling factor) yielding statistical invariance under Markov morphisms (see~\cite{Campbell-1986} for a simpler proof that generalizes to positive measures).

-The dual nature of the geometry was thoroughly investigated\footnote{Professor Amari mentioned in~\cite{Amari-1985} that he considered the Gaussian Riemannian manifold as a hyperbolic manifold in 1959, and was strongly influenced by Efron's paper on statistical curvature~\cite{Efron-1975} (1975) to study the family of $\alpha$-connections in the 1980's~\cite{Amari-1980}.} by Shun-ichi Amari.
+The dual nature of the information geometry was thoroughly investigated by Professor Shun-ichi Amari~\cite{Amari-1980}.
 In the preface of his 1985's monograph~\cite{Amari-1985}, Professor Amari coined the term {\em information geometry} as follows: ``The differential-geometrical method developed in statistics is also applicable to other fields of sciences such as information theory and systems theory...
 They together will open a new field, which I would like to call {\em information geometry}.''
+Professor Amari mentioned in~\cite{Amari-1985} that he considered the Gaussian Riemannian manifold as a hyperbolic manifold in 1959, and was strongly influenced by Efron's paper on statistical curvature~\cite{Efron-1975} (1975) to study the family of $\alpha$-connections in the 1980's~\cite{Amari-1980,NA-IG-1982}.
+Professor Amari prepared his PhD under the supervision of Professor Kondo~\cite{Croll-2007}, an expert of differential geometry in touch with Professor Kawaguchi~\cite{Kawaguchi-1960}.
 The role of differential geometry in statistics has been discussed in~\cite{DGStat-1986}.